teuton-software/asker/README.md

 To execute ASKER, we use `asker` command, with a path to a input file (HAML/XML) as argument.
 For example, to run "jedi" example:

 ```
-asker input/en/starwars/jedi.haml
+asker en/starwars/jedi.haml
 ```

-* The program saves your output files into the `output` directory by default.
+* The program generates your output files into the `output` directory by default.
-* In this example, we use a demo input definition file called `input/en/starwars/jedi.haml`, that contains our conceptual entities about _"Jedi's context"_.
+* In this example, we use a demo input definition file called `en/starwars/jedi.haml`, that contains our conceptual entities about _"Jedi's context"_.
-* There are more input HAML/XML files into `input/en` and `input/es` directories.
-Asker generates output on diferents languages, so it's good idea separate them (Now works with English, Spanish and soon with French and German)
+* There are more input HAML/XML files into `github/dvarrui/asker-inputs`  repository.

+> Asker generates output on diferents languages, so it's good idea separate them (Now works with English, Spanish and soon with French and German)

 ---